ydeleon6/coinbase-tax-collector/documentation/quick-start.md

 1. Navigate to the CTC's directory on your computer.

-2. Install all dependencies in the requirements.txt file by entering this command in Terminal:
+2. Install all dependencies in the requirements.txt file by entering this command into Terminal:

     ```sh
     $ > pip3 install -r requirements.txt